fredgibbs/fredgibbs.github.io/courses/idea-of-nature/schedule.md

 # Schedule of Readings and Assignments

-{% include alert.html class='info' title='Reflections' text="
-For each group of readings (by day), submit via email a ~350-word reflection on the readings.
-Please DO NOT SUMMARIZE the readings one by one.
-I'm looking for how you can compare and contrast them, and relate them to previous course material.
-You should answer the same questions for each group of readings and give specific examples:
-- Where did you see the most overlap between the readings?
-In other words, what are the major themes they have in common?
-- Where did the readings differ in significant ways in terms of disagreement or simply different perspectives?
-- How did the set of readings offer a different way of thinking about nature compared to previous readings?
-- If applicable: How do the primary sources illustrate what's being discussed by the secondary sources?
-"%}

 ## Week 1

 ### 10/17: Intro
 We'll review the course aims, assignments, and general plan for our 1/2 semester together.
+- What is your definition of "nature"?
-Why do conceptions of "nature" matter?
+- Why do conceptions of "nature" matter?
+  - To better answer that question, read Gavin Lamb, [Nature: The Most Complex Word in the English Language](https://medium.com/curious/nature-the-most-complex-word-in-the-english-language-8992b983f0e3)

+### 10/19: Considering Nature
 - Raymond Williams, "Ideas of Nature" (1980), 67--85.

-### 10/19: Considering Nature
 - D. W. Meinig, "The Beholding Eye: Ten Versions of the Same Scene" (1979), 33--48.
-- John Hay, "The Nature Writer's Dilemma" (1987), 7--10.
+- Leo Marx, "The Idea of Nature in America", in Zotero as a PDF and [online](https://www.amacad.org/publication/idea-nature-america) (2008), 8--21.

+#### Noteworthy
 - Frédéric Ducarme and Denis Couvet, “What Does ‘Nature’ Mean?”
 (2020), 1–8.
-- Leo Marx, "The Idea of Nature in America", in Zotero as a PDF and [online](https://www.amacad.org/publication/idea-nature-america) (2008), 8--21.
+- John Hay, "The Nature Writer's Dilemma" (1987), 7--10.